 A definite yes.

 Unless you can’t find a shade or pattern you really love, these sheets are absolutely worth the purchase.
-They’re comfy, versatile, toxin-free, and the price is truly unbeatable.
+They’re comfy, versatile, and the price is truly unbeatable.

 - Product Name Organic Cotton Printed Sheet Set